gesslar/blackboard-theme/README.md

 - ⚖️ Subtle contrast shifts and alpha-layered depth - not just flat colours.

 ## Technical Features
-- [x] Has colours
+- 💻 Has colours
-- [x] Colours are different from other colours
+- 💻 Colours are different from other colours
-- [x] Text is visible against background
+- 💻 Text is visible against background
-- [x] Supports the concept of hue
+- 💻 Supports the concept of hue
-- [x] Works with human eyeballs
+- 💻 Works with human eyeballs

 ## 📦 Installation